Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Which…

 To be fair, Sartori was a partisan.
 The very *definition* of a partisan, being the goddamned *President of the United Fucking States* after all.
-And it wasn’t like his opposition was quite as...well, times had changed.
+And it wasn’t like his opposition was quite as... well, times had changed.
 Passions had grown red-hot and then cooled considerably in his lifetime.

 But that history wasn’t something he could ever forget, or really forgive.